varun-doshi/varun-doshi-writings/to_block_building_and_more.md

 FOCIL allows multiple Validators to provide suggestions on the Inclusion List for a specific slot.
 To be more precise, 16 Validators are chosen randomly at each slot to form an Inclusion List Committee.
 These members each form their own local IL and gossip it around to the network.
 The Proposer collects and aggregates available local inclusion lists into a final IL.
 The IL designs are lightweight since there is no need to rebuild the block to include these transactions; they can just be appended to the block.
 The condition for a Block to satisfy the IL validation requirement is **“*Block is valid if it contains all the transactions from all the ILs until the block is full”***

-Note: The IL committee members cannot guarantee any form of transaction ordering as the IL transactions can be included in any order.
+**Note**: The IL committee members cannot guarantee any form of transaction ordering as the IL transactions can be included in any order.
 They only guarantee transaction inclusion.

 ## **Benefits of PBS for MEV Management**